 Now that we have gone through some of the more simplistic yoga positions that are just challenging to hold, we’ll go over the more complex poses that are just a real challenge to even get into in the first place.
 These don’t need to be held for too long, but they can be dangerous to perform.
 Ensure you take your time and only push yourself safely.
 They are not easy.

-The firefly is quite a well-known pose in yoga, but that doesn’t mean is any easier than the rest of the moves on the list.
-You will really need your arms, legs and your abs for this one, working together in unison.
+The firefly is quite a well-known pose in yoga, but that doesn’t mean it is any easier than the rest of the moves on the list.
+You will really need your arms, legs, and abs for this one, working together in unison.
 Your flexibility does play a part in forming the pose, but your strength will determine actually pulling it off.
 You need a cocktail of skill here.

-Bend over as if you were going to touch your toes and put your arms through your legs, wrapping them around, essentially.
+Bend over as if you were going to touch your toes and put your arms through your legs, wrapping them around.
 Place your hands on the floor, and focus.
 Once you’ve done this, which may take a while, shift the weight into your hands and extend your legs.
 Nightmare, right?

 In case that was easy, this one is even more of a challenge even for those experienced in yoga already.
 Abs, arms and chest are the main players in this one.
-It’s not as flexibility focused, but it’s still a massive feat nonetheless.
+It’s not as flexibility-focused, but it’s still a massive feat nonetheless.
 With your hands in line with your abs but fingers facing backwards instead of forwards, elevate yourself and angle your body to be on a decline.

 It’s a little bit like doing a push-up, but also not in the slightest.
 Don’t underestimate it before you’ve tried it.
 Balancing yourself is half of the battle as well.
 If you’re used to using exercise machines instead of free weights, you are going to have a really hard time with this one.

 This is one of the most underrated strengths and balance feats in the exercising world.
 You might think you’ve mastered this one since you were six years old, but in later life, it’s a LOT more challenging.
-The strength needed to get into the pose and not just fall over or need something to balance on to do it is where the strength really lies rather than in the sheers muscles to get there; it could take you a good few attempts before you manage to do it successfully.
+The strength needed to get into the pose and not just fall over or need something to balance on to do it is where the strength really lies rather than in the sheer muscles to get there; it could take you a good few attempts before you manage to do it successfully.
 Patience may be the key.
 If you can’t manage to balance, take a look at where you are failing to see if it is your arms, shoulder, back or abs that are letting you down.
 Then you know what to work on accordingly.

-As we have stated above but cannot stress enough, these exercises are very easy to get wrong.
+As we have stated above and cannot stress enough, these exercises are very easy to get wrong.
 If you don’t know what you’re doing, it could be a good idea to try some of the more simplistic yoga moves first of all.
 That way, you get a feel of why you are doing what you’re doing and test your flexibility.
 That alone lets you know what you can and can’t do safely.
 Make sure you use padding, too, like a yoga mat.
 If you don’t manage to get it the first time, you aren’t going to cause yourself any injuries.
 Falling hurts!

 Also, as we always say for any exercise, seriously warm up before you try it.
 You cannot be too prepared for these kinds of poses.
 Really stretch out every muscle you can think of before you decide to take them on.
 If you manage to get all of them accurately done, you can hold your head high as a true feat of your strength, balance and flexibility, working in unison and having real strength.